Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/barrister.md

   - name: "Society"
     desc: "  +9 Str +0, Dex +1, Con +1, Int +3, Wis +2, Cha + 4 Items court garb (functions as fine clothing), law book (functions as scholarly journal), writing set."
   - name: "Sway the Judge and Jury"
-    desc: "  A barrister gains a +2 circumstance bonus to [[Diplomacy]] checks to [[Make an Impression]] or [[Request]] something of the deciding members within a courtroom.
+    desc: "  A barrister gains a +2 circumstance bonus to [[compendium/skills.md#Diplomacy|Diplomacy]] checks to [[Make an Impression]] or [[Request]] something of the deciding members within a courtroom.
 If the barrister successfully Performs against a DC of 20 during the 20 minutes prior to the check, they increase the circumstance bonus to +4."
 abilities_bot:
   - name: "Cite Precedent"
     desc: "⬻ ([[auditory]], [[linguistic]]);  The barrister uses existing case law to undermine their opposition.
-If they succeed at a DC 20 [[Lore|Legal Lore]] check, they impose a –2 circumstance penalty on the next [[Diplomacy]] check an opponent attempts in a legal argument.
+If they succeed at a DC 20 [[compendium/skills.md#Lore|Legal Lore]] check, they impose a –2 circumstance penalty on the next [[compendium/skills.md#Diplomacy|Diplomacy]] check an opponent attempts in a legal argument.
 Any further attempts to Cite Precedent fail until a new topic with different precedents is being argued."

 speed: 25 feet